 Ford’s patented Switch & Go technology allows you to switch from propane to gasoline or from gasoline to propane while the generator is running.

-At a noise rating of 78 dBA (less noisy than a dishwasher), this generator can be started via a conventional pull-start mechanism, or a convenient and easy-to-use electric starter (battery included).
+Featuring a noise rating of 78 dBA (less noisy than a dishwasher), the generator is equipped with both a simple traditional pull-start mechanism and a convenient and easy-to-use electric starter (battery included) for starting.

-The FG11050PBE, with a fuel capacity of 6.6 gallons, reaches a run time of around 9.5 hours at 50% load utilizing gasoline (fuel consumption around 0.69 GPH).
-Alternatively, it can reach a run time of around 8 hours (on a 20 lbs tank - propane consumption around 0.59 GPH) with propane.
+Regarding its running time, the FG11050PBECO, with a 6.6 gallons fuel tank, can operate for around 9.5 hours at 50% load with a full gasoline tank (with fuel consumption estimated at around 0.69 gallons per hour).
+It also offers around 8 hours (on a 20 lbs tank - propane consumption around 0.59 GPH) of operation when using propane.

 Outlets